zackw/active-geolocator/README.md

 Once all the measurements are made, the results are transmitted back to this website along with your computer's IP address and reported location.
-If you took measurements via a proxy, the proxy's IP address and location are also transmitted.
-The IP address(es) are immediately used to look up the [autonomous system(s)][] hosting the computer(s) and are then discarded.
+If you took measurements via a proxy, we don't learn your computer's IP address but we do learn the proxy's, and we learn both computers' physical locations.

 All of the submitted data is stored either encrypted or on computers under our physical control.
 We may publish the data set in the